We are an

 KING ABDULLAH PORT, SAUDI ARABIA

-PBA and PBAI are providing a port operator professional procurement and inspection oversight for this port in Saudi Arabia, which, as of late 2019, consists of 20 STS and 68 RTG cranes.
+PBA and PBAI provided a port operator professional procurement and inspection oversight for this port in Saudi Arabia. consisting of 20 STS and 68 RTG cranes.
 PBA has assisted in the procurement of all container handling cranes at this site since its groundbreaking in 2012.

 PBA and PBAI provided consulting engineering and third party inspection services to PSA Halifax for the delivery of a new container crane for their existing facility in Halifax, Canada.
 This project commenced in 2019 and the new crane went into service in 2020.